daistd/ClassStaticMethodsAndProperty/README.md

-# ClassMethod and StaticMethod in Class And Property
+# classmethod and staticmethod in class and property
 This is for BeFullStack " from Tutorial to Course "  in SDU